Clinical Trial Disclosure and Data Transparency Conference

 - Health Canada, Canada

-André Molgat is a Senior Regulatory Affairs Officer in the Health Products and Food Branch of Health Canada with scientific review responsibilities.
-He is a core member of the team responsible for Health Canada’s initiative on public release of clinical information.
+André Molgat is the Head of Operations for Health Canada's Public Release of Clinical Information initiative.
+He was previously a core member of the team responsible for the initiative's regulatory and policy development.
 André has a PhD in biochemistry and post-doctoral training in biochemistry and stem cell biology.

 - Regulatory Intelligence Manager